Choosing a power of attorney

-A power of attorney is a legal document whereby a customer (known as the donor) appoints one or more people (attorneys) to act on their behalf if they’re unable to manage their accounts.
+There are three different types of power of attorney, all of which are a legal document whereby a customer (known as the donor) appoints one or more people (attorneys) to act on their behalf if they’re unable to manage their accounts.
+If the person has no attorney appointed, a Court of Protection order can be issued instead.

 The donor must have mental capacity to create a power of attorney.
 It’s usually done by a solicitor or through the government website.